pudly/schmopera-hugo/content/articles/jawdropping-the-nose-at-roh.md

 date = "2016-10-21T10:02:00+01:00"
 lastmod = "2016-10-21T11:05:00+01:00"
 publishDate = "2016-10-21T10:55:00+01:00"
-short_description = "The Nose - particularly in Kosky's production - is truly an ensemble opera, and every single detail felt part of a curious world, one hard to describe, yet perfectly recognizable.
+short_description = "The Nose - particularly in Kosky&#039;s production - is truly an ensemble opera, and every single detail felt part of a curious world, one hard to describe, yet perfectly recognizable.
 The dancers, the Royal Opera House chorus, even the curious balalaika player in exaggerated traditional costume - it was completely, delightfully, ridiculous." slug = "jawdropping-the-nose-at-roh" title = "Jaw-dropping: The Nose at ROH"
 +++